 If you’re a great performer at work, you probably can’t wait for the next raise.
 There are two top reasons.
 One is you acknowledge your responsibility as a grown-up and you know you have to save more and invest for your (early) retirement and make sure that you will have enough money to support you until your later days.

 The second reason might be your plan to elevate your lifestyle.
 Don’t feel guilty; somehow at some point in our lives, we all want to live the lifestyle we feel we deserve.

 The pay raise came, and you immediately pump up your lifestyle to match your idols and other people you want to hang out with.
 Sooner than you expect, you’ll realize that either you ended up with no money left to save or the amount left for savings did not really increase as much.

 What are the chances that the same thing will happen again and again?
-Very huge, that is, if you don’t take not of the following ideas regarding lifestyle inflation.
+Very huge, that is if you don’t take note of the following ideas regarding lifestyle inflation.

 Before you think of increasing your spending, you have to realize first that you still have to live on.
 Survival is the basic goal in life and your survival is in jeopardy if your spending is directly proportional to your income.

 You must always keep a fixed budget for your expenses and make sure that your basic expenses won’t increase unless there’s any substantial reason.

 To the average person, spending is more attractive than saving because you can get the things you want immediately when you spend.
 Saving only gives you more money, not the things you want.

 The truth is saving makes it possible for you to spend money to get what you want in the future.
 When you get a pay raise, make sure you allot money for savings first, and then spend what’s left.
 This is to make sure that you won’t be broke in the future.
 It’s great to have savings because you won’t know when you’ll lose your job or your ability to actively earn money.